 Oh yes, there is no record of his ever being promoted to the rank of colonel, even though he always used the title.

 “Colonel” Griffith J. Griffith’s name is almost unknown today although the land he donated to Los Angeles still bears his name: Griffith Park.
 He previously had established an ostrich farm on the property when ostrich feathers were popular in ladies’ hats.
 Griffith Park now contains the world-famous Hollywood sign.
 He also donated money for the park’s Greek Theater and for the Griffith Observatory.
 Why would such a wealthy benefactor be ignored by history?

 It seems that the Colonel was disagreeable, if not a downright scoundrel.
+He collected many more enemies than friends.
 The fact that he was convicted for attempted murder also gave good reason for his name to be dropped from polite conversation.

 By 1882, Griffith J. Griffith was rich.
 He obviously loved the role of millionaire.
 While short of stature, he wore the longest of long cream-colored overcoats in an age when overcoats usually came to the heels.
-The agate buttons on the coats were huge; each button probably cost the equivalent of a workingman's weekly wage of the time.
+The agate buttons on the coats were huge; each button probably cost the equivalent of a workingman’s weekly wage of the time.
+He often wore a top hat.
 He also carried a gold-headed cane.